chris22smith/chris22smith.github.io/src/blog/links-link-exchanges-and-strategies.md

 2. Get involved in forums or online communities.
 Find sites relevant to your site where you are allowed to contribute and join in.
 Don't be obvious and steam in advertising your site but get involved in discussions, try to help people out and, soon enough, if they're interested in what you've got to say they'll look at your site.

 3. Blog.
 Write articles or posts, just like this one, and post it on your own site or submit it to a blogging or article site.
 Be sure to include an interesting headline and some links back to your site.
 Submit this to the right blog search engines (e.g. <a href="http://www.technorati.com" target="_blank">Technorati</a>, <a href="http://www.digg.com" target="_blank">Digg</a>) and it will be read and passed around gaining you not only links but visitors in the process.
-Pssst - I know a very good blog designer.
+Pssst - I know a very good <a href="http://www.chris-smith-web.com/wp" target="_self">blog designer</a>.